celine-liew/UBCCampusExplorer/README.md

 ## Disclaimer

 Due to the collaboration policy and reusability of the project, not all the written codes will be shared to benefit the future cohorts.
 This is to only showcase the final product of our work, and showcase some common codes that will not affect the policy.
-Only classes with codes written by myself have been retained with codes censored.
+Only classes with codes written by myself have been retained.

 ## Grading